Diminished Guitar Chords

 There are a variety of diminished guitar chords.
 These include, diminished (dim or º), diminished 7th (dim 7 or о7), half diminished 7th (ø7 or m7b5), 7th diminished 5th (7 -5 or 7b5), 9th diminished 5th (9 -5 or 9b5)...

-In this session, we will be looking at the 3-note diminished (dim) chord.
+In this session, we will be looking at the 3-note diminished chord or triad.
 Many guitarists prefer to play a diminished 7th chord (4-note chord) instead of a diminished chord... the choice is yours, but they are handy to know.